ethantkoenig/fro/docs/api.rst

 .. py:function:: group_rgx(regex_string[, name=None])

     Returns a ``Parser`` that consumes the regular expression ``regex_string``, and produces a tuple of the groups of the corresponding match.
+Regular expressions should adhere to the syntax outlined in the `re module <https://docs.python.org/3/library/re.html>`_.
+Also see the
-See the `re module <https://docs.python.org/2/library/re.html>`_ for a description of regular expression groups.
+    `re module <https://docs.python.org/3/library/re.html>`_ for a description of regular expression groups.

     Example::